Moldovan Police explain how Russia meddled in recent polls – DW – 10/30/2024

 When did the authorities discover the fraud scheme?

 After all, President Sandu herself said on the day after the election that the judiciary had not done enough to prevent the fraud.
-Indirectly, she said that widespread corruption was responsible for the fact that such election interference was even possible in the first place.
+She implied that widespread corruption was responsible for the fact that such election interference was even possible in the first place.

 Prosecutor-General Ion Munteanu went one step further, accusing the Russian secret services of having developed the mechanism used to buy votes using the PSB app.